Spain: information for prospective students - Hola!

 Other sources of funding

-If you're leaving high school in Spain with the Titulo de Bachiller (Secondary School Leaving Certificate), you'll need a score of between 8 and 9 overall.
-You may be required to obtain scores of 9 in certain subjects.
+If you're studying the Titulo de Bachiller (Secondary School Leaving Certificate) you'll need to achieve between 8 and 9 overall.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.